 However, most English Catholics remained loyal to the Queen when the Spanish Armada sailed in 1588.
 (The ships that fought the armada were commanded by a Catholic, Lord Howard of Effingham).

 Meanwhile, clergymen became better educated during the 16th century.
-By the end of the century, many of them did a degree.
+By the end of the century, many of them had a degree.